Today's Best Movies.

 This rule is relaxed somewhat during the week, when space permits... but not on Friday and Saturday, or any day when we determine extra space may be needed for incoming patrons.

-Lawn chairs, etc, only. lying on the ground is not permitted.
+Lawn chairs, etc, only. lying on the ground or sitting on top of your vehicle is not permitted.

 - Each vehicle is entitled to one space.